shaik1002/biggitlabbomb/doc/ci/components/index.md

 - A commit SHA, for example `e3262fdd0914fa823210cdb79a8c421e2cef79d8`.
 - A tag, for example: `1.0.0`.
 If a tag and commit SHA exist with the same name, the commit SHA takes precedence over the tag.
-Components released to the CI/CD Catalog should be tagged with a [semantic version](#semantic-versioning).
+Components released to the CI/CD should be tagged with a [semantic version](#semantic-versioning).
 - A branch name, for example `main`.
 If a branch and tag exist with the same name, the tag takes precedence over the branch.